Parent Company of Fallas Paredes and Factory 2-U Files for Bankruptcy Protection

 “National Stores, historically a profitable company, is committed to improving its financial health and returning to profitability,” said Michael Fallas, who owns 98 percent of the company.
 The other 2 percent is owned by Ilanit Fallas.

-The company said its bottom line has suffered setbacks from some under-performing stores, which were exacerbated by severe weather in various regions, including in Puerto Rico, which was badly hit and is still recuperating from last year’s Hurricane Maria.
+The company said its bottom line has suffered setbacks from some under-performing stores, which were exacerbated by severe weather in various regions, including in Puerto Rico, which was badly hit by and is still recuperating from last year’s Hurricane Maria.

 The company also suffered financial losses from its acquisition of 44 Conway Stores in 2014 for an undisclosed price.